JamieWalker01/SQL-Projects/README.md

-# SQL-Examples
+# SQL-Projects
-A few demonstrations of my knowledge of SQLite using the Chinook database and T-SQL on Microsoft SQL Server using the AdventureWorld DW Database.
+A few Queries written in SQLite using the Chinook database and T-SQL using the AdventureWorks2014 DW Database run on Microsoft SQL Server.